 You can record 4K videos on the camera with direct pixelation.
 There will be no super-pixelation binning to mess with the resolution of details in your photos.

-Everything is possible with the Sony RX10 III – you get high frame rates for slow-mo movies, the autofocus is a quick 0.09-second endeavor that is splendid to work with, then there is the anti-distortion shutter that creates a fast response of up to 14 fps and 1/32000 seconds.
+Everything is possible with the Sony RX10 III – you get high frame rates for slow-mo movies of wildlife like leopard and owl.
+The autofocus is a quick 0.09-second endeavor that is splendid to work with, then there is the anti-distortion shutter that creates a fast response of up to 14 fps and 1/32000 seconds.

 A lot is going on here that needs to be explored.
-If you pick this, you will have a lot of learning that awaits you.
-So, get this in your hand and get started with your photography experiments.
+If you pick this wildlife camera, you will have a lot of learning that awaits you.
+So, get this in your hand and get started with your wildlife photography experiments.

 - Has high zoom Zeiss Vario-Sonaar T* lenses

 - A 20.1 MP camera with a 1″ Exmor RS back-illuminated sensor

 - Allows continuous shooting upto 14fps7 with minimized blackout

 - Is the best low light bridge camera